A history of blood clots is usually not a reason to avoid the AstraZeneca vaccine | ExBulletin

 From this perspective, ATAGI recently advised that the AstraZeneca vaccine is safe for these people.

-As a precautionary measure, Australian guidelines indicate that certain people avoid the AstraZeneca vaccine.
-Pfizer Jab instead.
+Australia just in case Guidelines Encourage certain people to avoid AstraZeneca vaccine Use Pfizer Jab instead.
 These include people:

-It is important to remember that people with risk factors for heart attack or stroke, such as diabetes and high blood pressure, are at increased risk of developing severe COVID-19 when infected.
-In addition, COVID itself makes the blood more “sticky”, greatly increasing the risk of blood clots.
+For people with risk factors for myocardial infarction or stroke, it is important to remember the following: Diabetes And high blood pressure increases the risk of developing Serious COVID-19 If they are infected. further, COVID itself It makes the blood more “sticky” and greatly increases the risk of blood clots.

-If you have previously experienced deep vein thrombosis, pulmonary embolism, heart attack, or stroke, vaccination does not increase your risk of TTS.
+Therefore, we advise patients: Deep vein thrombosis, Before pulmonary embolism, heart attack, or stroke, Increasing risk Of TTS by vaccination.
 You should be vaccinated as soon as you qualify.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online